Understanding Themes & Patterns

 Theme Name and Description

 A clear, concise label that captures what the theme is about, along with a brief description of what it encompasses.
-These are designed to be immediately understandable, even to someone who hasn't read the transcripts.
+These labels are AI-generated and designed to be immediately understandable, even to someone who hasn't read the transcripts.

-How many interviews mentioned this theme.
+How many interviews mentioned this theme, with traceable citations linking back to the source interviews.
 This is one of your strongest signals.
 A theme that appears in 8 out of 10 interviews carries far more weight than one that appeared once.

 Supporting Quotes

 Direct quotes from participants that illustrate the theme.
-These aren't randomly selected — Koji picks the most vivid, specific, and representative quotes for each theme.
+These aren't randomly selected — Koji picks the most vivid, specific, and representative quotes for each theme, with attribution to the source interview.
 Supporting quotes serve two purposes:

 Reading Theme Patterns